hessius/HFNOsplitter/README.md

 ## Summary

 HFNO is a valuable treatment in the ongoing COVID-19 pandemic.
 It's importance has risen as many healthcare systems now recommend against using more readily available Non Invasive Ventilation (e.g. BiPAP).
 The access to HFNO is severely limited.
-The standard HFNO device Airvo 2 uses only proprietary connectors and cannot be connected to other devices.
+General treatment guidelines for COVID-19 now stipulate maximum treatment levels of 30 litres / minute.
+The standard HFNO device Airvo 2 ("Optiflow") is capable of outputting 60 litres / minute but uses only proprietary connectors and cannot be connected to other devices.
-**The basic premise of this project is to provide 3D-printable parts to be able to split the HFNO treatment between to patients, thus doubling the treatment capacity.** This should not be used if any other method of providing HFNO exists!
+**The basic premise of this project is to provide 3D-printable parts to be able to split the Airvo 2 HFNO treatment between to patients, thus doubling the treatment capacity.** This should not be used if _**any**_ other method of providing HFNO exists!

 This project provides both the 3D-models of parts needed for split HFNO treatment as well as _**suggested**_ instructions for use and manufacture.
 We also aim to continuously provide the validation from both simulations / calculations as well as real world usage (when ready).